Frequently Asked Questions

 - Will standardized tests be part of the curriculum?
 TASA believes that standardized tests are important, but what is more important is what is done with the results.
 TASA conducts appropriate assessments to help guide the teaching staff to determine the best ways to help and teach each individual student.

 - Are girls allowed to participate as much as the boys are?
 Yes.
 Our girls participate equally with our boys in all aspects of academics and extracurricular activities.
-In fact, our STEM teacher, Mrs. Melvin has a focused passion for engaging our girls in Science, Technology, Engineering, and Math.
 Each student at TASA is educated in the manner most befitting their abilities, regardless of gender.

 - We don’t practice orthodoxy at home, will my child fit in?
 Many of our families do not consider themselves “Orthodox”, “religious”, “observant”, or any similar label.
 However, all our families feel respected about their personal religious practice.
 Our teachers and administrators are sensitive to and respectful of the wide range of observance among our families – it is actually that diversity that makes us such a tight family.

 - Is TASA competitive with local public and private schools?
-TASA’s students have consistently scored in the top rankings in the ERB’s CTP-4 examination – a higher standard test than the State of Texas’ STAAR.
+TASA’s students have consistently scored in the top rankings in the ERB’s CTP-4 & IOWA examinations – higher standard tests than the State of Texas’ STAAR.
 In addition to our strong academics, the skills our students learn in Judaic studies and by learning a second language uniquely prepare them to excel in the real world.

 - Does TASA offer financial aid to families that can’t afford the full annual tuition?
 The Board of Directors at TASA believes Jewish education should be available to all Jewish children.
 Therefore, the Board has established a Flexible Tuition model based on a family’s income and number of children, so that a high quality private school education is within reach.
 For more information, visit the Tuition & Financial Aid page.